 Some OPs have automated tools that are tied to the current template and these tools will need updates if the template is changed.

-Editor’s note: My opinion is that we should be cautious about making changes here as there is a real risk that it breaks more things that it fixes.

 4.2 OPs consider not customizing 3GPP specification Word Files

 Some OPs do not do any customization of the 3GPP specification Word files.
 OPs that currently do customizations could consider changing their process to avoid this step.